darwinia-network/crab-docs/docs/builders/interact/eth-libraries/deploy-contract.md

 ---
 title: Deploy a Contract
 sidebar_position: 2
-description: Learn how to deploy unmodified and unchanged Solidity-based smart contracts to a Pangolin node with a simple script using Web3.js, Ethers.js, or Web3.py.
+description: Learn how to deploy unmodified and unchanged Solidity-based smart contracts to a Darwinia node with a simple script using Web3.js, Ethers.js, or Web3.py.
 ---

 # Using Ethereum Libraries to Deploy To Pangolin